judsonlmoore/judsonlmoore.com/_posts/blog/2015-05-20-dragonforce.markdown

 ---
 title:			DragonForce Performs at the Mohawk in Austin Texas
 date:			2015-05-20 23:41:07 Z
 categories:		Austin
 tags:			Concert
   - Live
   - Music
 author:			judsonlmoore
 excerpt:		The English power metal band, DragonForce, of Guitar Hero fame, performed in Austin Texas and I got a first row experience of their amazing performance.
 layout:			post
+image:			../assets/images/

 ---